anasty17/mirror-leech-telegram-bot/README.md

 #### Build And Run The Docker Image Using docker-compose

-**NOTE**: If you want to use port other than 80, change it in [docker-compose.yml](https://github.com/anasty17/mirror-leech-telegram-bot/blob/master/docker-compose.yml) also.
+**NOTE**: If you want to use ports other than 80 and 8080 for torrent file selection and rclone serve respectively, change it in [docker-compose.yml](https://github.com/anasty17/mirror-leech-telegram-bot/blob/master/docker-compose.yml) also.

 ```
 sudo apt install docker-compose